 But fear not—Klaviyo has developed some new tools to help marketing pros navigate these changes, and we’re excited to share them.

-Here’s what we know about the Apple iOS 15 changes:
+Here’s everything we know about the Apple iOS 15 changes.

 - What the Apple iOS 15 changes are and how they impact your Klaviyo account